-Given that my wife’s car is a Toyota Highlander, it was a pleasure to test drive the hybrid EV version of the car; especially the Limited version which is plush as can be with all the bells and whistles.
+Given that my wife’s car is a Toyota Highlander, it was a pleasure to test drive the hybrid EV version of the car; especially the fact we test drive the 2013 Toyota Highlander Hybrid Limited version which is plush as can be with all the bells and whistles.

 I like that it’s assembled at Toyota’s Motor Manufacturing Princeton, Ind., facility, the Highlander is a three-row crossover that offers a choice between four-cylinder and V6 power, front-wheel drive (FWD) and full-time four-wheel drive (4WD).
 The Highlander Hybrid got 32 mpg city/28 mpg highway.

 The available 3.5-liter V6 (standard on SE and Limited) produces 270 horsepower at 6,200 RPM and 248 lb.-ft. of torque at 4,700 RPM.
 The V6 is also equipped with dual VVT-i and a variable intake manifold.
 A five-speed, electronically controlled automatic transmission (ECT) offers selectable manual sequential shifting.

 The Highlander Hybrid model’s Hybrid Synergy Drive system had a V6 gasoline engine with a high-torque electric drive motor-generator for total system output of 280 net horsepower.
 The 4WD Highlander Hybrid uniquely generates rear-wheel power with a separate electric motor that provides additional drive torque on demand.
 Thus, the Highlander Hybrid 4WD-i system does not require power-transfer gearing or a driveshaft from the front.
 The system electronically varies front and rear torque distribution depending on traction conditions.

 Activating an EV-mode switch located on the front center console allows the driver to operate strictly in electric-mode under certain conditions for a limited distance at low speeds, or in some stop-and-go driving conditions.